 Doodling.
 Doodles appearing on the packaging are a fun and happy-go-lucky way of describing what’s inside the box.
 Doodles take us back to our childhood making your consumer smile inside before they even touch and engage with the product.

 Bold Typography – In 2018 eloquent fonts made from bright colors will drive consumer attention.
 A product’s name might be everything needed to send a clear and loud message about the product and all it contains.
 Typography is an effective method of communicating the product message.

 Power Photography – Pictures tell a story.
 A picture is always worth a thousand words.
 This explains why photography has always held a strong position when it comes to packaging design.
 Photography emphasizes the high quality, freshness, and authenticity of the product enabling it to sell itself.
-Funky photography can also be used to reach the “every-man” creating the feel of spontaneity, movement and raw emotion capturing and personalizing the story of the product in unique ways.
-The key for 2018 is to use photography into a blend of other engaging design elements.
+Funky photography can also be used to reach “every man” creating the feel of spontaneity, movement, and raw emotion capturing and personalizing the story of the product in unique ways.
+The key for 2018 is to use photography in a blend of other engaging design elements.

 Vibrant Patterns and Eye-Catching Gradients.
-When designed effectively patterns and pattern repetition can not only encapsulate the essence of a brand, but can also be used to surprise and delight on shelf.
-Certain visual motifs, gradients, polka dots, stripes, triangles not only leaves lots of space for creativity, but at the same time they can help a brand transmit a strong, clear and messages whilst breaking free from a “me too” shelf.
+When designed effectively patterns and pattern repetition can not only encapsulate the essence of a brand but can also be used to surprise and delight on the shelf.
+Certain visual motifs, gradients, polka dots, stripes, triangles not only leave lots of space for creativity but at the same time they can help a brand transmit strong, clear and messages whilst breaking free from a “me too” shelf.